Faculty Members Conducting Research

 Students are encouraged to work with faculty mentors on research.

-- Brian Bennett, Professor and Chair, D. Phil.
+- Brian Bennett, Professor, D. Phil.
 (Sussex), is a biophysicist who uses a magnetic resonance method, electron paramagnetic resonance (EPR), to study the effects of cancer, metabolic diseases, and therapies on the energy-producing mitochondrial respiratory chain, by studying intact biopsy tissue at extremely low temperatures (10 K).
 Dr. Bennett also studies the mechanisms of metalloproteins with applications in "green chemistry", pharmaceutical synthesis, and reclamation of pesticide-contaminated land.
 Dr. Bennett regularly accepts students for research in his lab from programs that include Biophysics, Physics, Chemistry, Biological Sciences, and Biomedical Sciences.

 - Andrew Kunz, Professor, Ph.D.
 University of Minnesota, simulates magnetic materials in order to better understand the dynamic response of such systems.
 The simulation results are used to create physical models for magnetoresistive and other spintronic devices.
 He is also interested in improving physics education.